 Media

 A field report from Dr Retzek (Austria) and a patient who had suffered from numerous symptoms of chronically active toxoplasmosis for 23 years and who recovered after toxoplasmosis therapy.
-Unfortunately, in german only.
-Further information under Adresses
+Further information under Adresses. in German only, but English subtitles can be switched on

 The named books and media have been inspiring and provided very useful Information, this list may become longer in the future - I am open to suggestions